 Unfortunately, multipurpose breeds fell out of favor after World War II.
 No one needed draft power anymore, and for beef and milk there were specialized cattle that could provide exceptional yields.
 Versatile landraces such as the Lineback largely disappeared from the scene, preserved only on a few family farms in New England, the upper Midwest, and bordering areas of Canada.

 Nevertheless, the modern Lineback is steadily increasing in popularity, particularly in the northeastern parts of America.
+It is no longer a color breed, but a true purebred dairy animal.

 Because of its diverse background, the Lineback is somewhat variable in the area of temperament.
 Many are docile, but most seem to be energetically stubborn.